eloqdata/eloq-website/website/blog/2024-08-12-eloqkv/index.md

 tags: [Company]
 ---

+We are excited to introduce **EloqKV**, a Redis API-compatible, transactional, distributed key-value database.
+For those familiar with the database landscape, the response might be “Seriously?
+Yet another key-value DB?”.
+In this blog post, we discuss what unique values EloqKV offers.

+<!--truncate-->

-We are excited to officially introduce **EloqKV**, the first product built on our groundbreaking **Data Substrate** technology.
+EloqKV is the first product built on our groundbreaking **Data Substrate** technology.
 This innovative architecture is designed to create high-performance, modular, scalable, and transactional databases tailored for the cloud era.
 We've discussed Data Substrate in several previous blog posts:

-<!--truncate-->

 - [Why We Need a Common Underpinning for Modern Databases](/blog/2024/08/08/underpinning)
 - [How We End Up With So Many Databases Today](/blog/2024/08/09/landscape)
 - [What is Data Substrate, and How Can It Help](/blog/2024/08/11/data-substrate)

 EloqKV, like many existing key-value stores, delivers exceptional performance, supporting millions of operations per second on a single server node with sub-millisecond latencies.
-However, with a ground breaking architecture, EloqKV offers some unique values that set it apart from other key-value databases.
+However, with a ground breaking new database architecture, EloqKV offers some unique features that set it apart from other key-value databases.

 ## Full ACID Transactions when You Need Them

 Many key-value stores maintain all data in memory to achieve low latency.
 However, this approach significantly increases operational costs, as even infrequently accessed (cold) data occupies valuable memory space.
-Additionally, durability is often compromised in favor of performance, though optimized [Write Ahead Logs (WAL)](https://en.wikipedia.org/wiki/Write-ahead_logging) on fast SSDs help mitigate the write cost.
+Additionally, durability is often compromised in favor of performance, though optimized [Write Ahead Logs (WAL)](https://en.wikipedia.org/wiki/Write-ahead_logging) on fast SSDs can often mitigate the write cost.
 Finally, due to the high cost of distributed transactions, most distributed key-value stores either abandon transaction support altogether or offer only limited, partial transactions.

 EloqKV, on the other hand, embraces the philosophy that [ACID](https://en.wikipedia.org/wiki/ACID) (Atomicity, Consistency, Isolation, Durability) is an important feature that shouldn't be overlooked—but it also shouldn't incur extra cost when not needed.
 EloqKV allows you to enable ACID on a per-database basis.
 When ACID is disabled, EloqKV incurs no additional operations in read and write paths and thus provides comparable performance to today's non-transactional key-value databases.